ye-spencer/CourseEvaluationScreener/CONTRIBUTING.md

 ### The API

 The backend api is far from complete.
+As a matter of fact, it is barebones right now.
+There is only structure.
 It currently uses Next.js and the my-app/src/app/api/route routing.
-Since this will be our only interface to semester.ly (as well as a possible future custom frontend), it has to be quite good.
+Since this will be our only interface to semester.ly (as well as a possible future custom frontend), our plan is to make it quite good, and provide info.

+The API should get data from the database (eventually a precomputed version, )

+The database being used currently is a PostGres 17.
+In order to work with the database, you'll need the Environmental Variables

-We currently need to increase the number of API calls we support, as well improve error handling, among other things.
+We currently need to increase the number of API calls we support (use your imagination to see what you would like to see), as well improve error handling, among other things.

+### Future Proofing this Project

+The previous version of this project died due to lack of maintainability and loss of interest because it was not automated.
+We hope to be able to solve this problem after a basic verison of this project is developed.

-##
+## Setup

+As far as I know, the only real setup is to create a .env file.
+There are four necessary variables, please email the officers for them.

+CURRENTJHUSSOUSERNAME = 'VALID_JHU_EMAIL'
+CURRENTJHUSSOPASSWORD = 'VALID_JHU_PASSWORD'

+NEON_PASSWORD = 'PASSWORD'
+NEON_HOST = 'HOSTNAME'